 What Are the Labor and Installation Costs?

-So, just how much does it cost to put an elevator in a house?
+So, just how much does it cost to install a home elevator?
 While residential elevator labor and installation costs depend on a variety of different factors, the overall price is likely more affordable than many homeowners imagined.
 When it comes to installation, this process could include things like relocating wiring, plumbing or air conditioning duct work — all of which could have an impact on costs.
 For specific pricing, it’s best to contact your elevator company.
-However, residential elevators and installation costs can range from about $15,000 on the low end, average out around $25,000 and go up to about $40,000.
-Although home elevators come at a cost, the boost to your home’s value and the plethora of benefits to those living in the home offset the expense.

 Home elevator installation also varies widely according to the type of elevator you’re putting in and where inside the home you’re putting it.
 Depending on the type of elevator, installation could be as quick as two days or take a full week, since each type requires different levels of work.
 If your home elevator requires a shaft, pricing still depends on if you need a machine room, if your shaft is going to be hidden and where it’s going to be located.
 For example, it’s going to cost more to add an elevator to the side of your home than it is to install one where you have closets already.